Blog

 Technical Architecture Decisions

-A few choices that turned out right:
+A few choices that shaped the project:

 Immediate priorities: